neo-project/docs/en-us/node/network-protocol.md

 1. Block Chain

-   Block chain is a kind of logical structure, which is connected in series with a one-way linked list.
+   The block chain is a kind of logical structure, which is connected in series with a one-way linked list.
 It is used to store the data of the whole network, such as transactions or assets.

 1. Block